cessda/cessda.cdc.aggregator.devguide/docs/dev_docs.rst

 Developer Documentation
 =======================

-All components are hosted at Bitbucket.
+All components are hosted at Github.
 Development follows `CESSDA Technical Guidelines`_.

 All commits are tested in CESSDA CI Platform.
 The platform also